-We have audited the accompanying financial statements of Utah Municipal Power Agency, which comprise the statements of net position as of June 30, 2022 and 2021, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements, which collectively comprise Utah Municipal Power Agency's basic financial statements.
+We have audited the accompanying financial statements of Utah Municipal Power Agency, which comprise the statements of net position as of June 30, 2023 and 2022, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements, which collectively comprise Utah Municipal Power Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Utah Municipal Power Agency, as of June 30, 2022 and 2021, and the changes in its financial position, and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Utah Municipal Power Agency, as of June 30, 2023 and 2022, and the changes in its financial position, and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.